dgunning/MathMastery/docs/learning_plans/unit1/lesson_content/lesson1_guide.md

 ## Tips for Teaching Success

-1. **Connect to interests:** Use examples from gaming, sports, social media, or whatever your teen enjoys.
+1. **Connect to interests:** Use examples from gaming, sports, social media, or whatever you enjoy.
 2. **Be patient:** Functions are abstract.
 It might take several attempts for the concept to click.
 3. **Use visuals:** Draw pictures, use online tools, or create physical models.
 4. **Take breaks:** If frustration builds, switch to another activity and come back later.